What is Integration Testing: Learn with Integration Testing Examples

 - Identify the modules

-- Understand what each module do
+- Understand what each module does

 - Understand how the data is transferred from one module to another.